-Traditional media give ground to new media and people prefer to choose and express themselves individually prioritizing their emotions something they had not had before.
+Traditional media give ground to new media, and people prefer to choose and express themselves individually, prioritizing their emotions, something they had not had before.

 A century later, at totally different times, the business world was surprised by a statement in the best style of Commissioner Duell: “Well, much has been written about how the home TV is going to become something like a computer (and vice versa).
 People will sit in front of this electronic wonder and enjoy shows, read the news, play, interact, compute, and everything you say and send.
 I doubt that all this will happen, but what if it happened?
 Will all those wonderful machines make people smarter?
 (Trout and Rivkin, 1997)”.

 Far would be anyone to predict a fusion of these advances and much more to imagine a technological development that would bring them together in a single device and make it indispensable for humanity two decades later.
-To begin the 21st century, the internet boom showed that the imagination of humanity seemed to have no limits and quickly the internet and cell phone came together to never separate and begin to give society an offspring of even more amazing products.
-With the advance of the internet and all its surroundings and the aesthetic and technological refinement of the cell phone, it was possible towards the end of the first decade of the new century to begin to carry in them a new product that was known as social networks.
+Humanity’s imagination seemed to have no limits beginning the 21st century.
+The internet boom showed that humanity’s creativity seemed to have no limits.
+Quickly the internet and cell phone came together to never separate.
+They begin to give society offspring of even more fantastic products.
+With the advance of the internet and its surroundings and the aesthetic and technological refinement, it was possible towards the end of the new century’s first decade to begin to carry in them a new product known as social networks.

-This interaction with smart cell phones developed as a machine that brought together at least 20 devices in disuse allowed people to perform several communication actions at the same time, such as: listening to music, answering an email, taking a picture, publishing content on the social networks, record an audio, chat, read digital versions of the media and all that while making a call.
+This interaction with intelligent cell phones developed as a machine that brought together at least 20 devices in disuse allowed people to perform several communication actions at the same time, such as: listening to music, answering an email, taking a picture, publishing content on the social networks, record audio, chat, read digital versions of the media and all that while making a call.

-This cataract of actions served to create a new field of communication that I describe as the individual, which joined the general and the collective that had marked since the invention of each traditional medium, their interaction with the audience.
-By the end of the second decade of the new century, a person no longer has to watch television, news, listen to the radio and its news, wait for the newspaper in the morning to read it or even go to the movies.
-All this began to be part of the individual sphere in which each person with a “smartphone” is empowering by technology.
+This cataract of actions created a new communication field that I describe as the individual, which joined the general and the collective marked since the invention of each traditional medium, their interaction with the audience.
+By the end of the second decade of the new century, a person no longer has to watch television, news, listen to the radio and its information, wait for the newspaper in the morning to read it, or even go to the movies.
+All this began to be part of the individual sphere.
+Each person with a “smartphone” is empowering by technology.

-So when we talk about targeting, micro-targeting or algorithms, to reach that relationship one by one, it seems that we are entering a science fiction language and not marketing and there is the key.
+So when we talk about targeting, micro-targeting, or algorithms, to reach that relationship one by one, it seems that we are entering a science fiction language and not marketing, and there is the key.
 Social networks are a reality that offers us many opportunities with only two actions: the first, with the technology and the ability to use it, and the second, showing the leadership to open up to a digital mindset.

-That said, the affirmation on the evolution of the conformation of public opinion during the last decade and which is more determined by direct digital marketing techniques, which are displacing traditional media as the main agents of creation of public opinion (Lesaca, 2017).”Browsing the Internet is no longer as seductive as the fact of participating in a social network” (De Salas, 2009) With which, “it is clear that the trend is to strengthen the personalization.
+It is good to affirm the evolution of public opinion’s conformation during the last decade, which is more determined by direct digital marketing techniques, which are displacing traditional media as the primary agents of the creation of public opinion (Lesaca, 2017).”
+Another author said, “Browsing the Internet is no longer as seductive as the fact of participating in a social network” (De Salas, 2009).
+With which, “it is clear that the trend is to strengthen the personalization.
 It is the era of marketing ONE to ONE, where the relevance of information is more important than ever to be able to choose the user the advertising it receives” (De Salas, 2009).